 As a recent New Yorker article tracing the Bay Area’s pandemic response argues, nurse staffing levels are “the most crucial determinant” in the level of care in nursing homes.
 These institutions were ground zero for the spread of COVID-19 in the United States; staffing levels can either cause an uncontrollable outbreak, or prevent it.

-Too little staffing leads to a failure to catch the disease before an outbreak begins; underpayment leads workers at the facilities to take on extra work at other nursing homes, turning them into unwitting vectors of disease as they move between facilities.
+Too little staffing leads to a failure to catch the disease before an outbreak begins; underpayment leads workers at the facilities to take on extra work at other nursing homes, causing them to unwittingly spread the disease as they move between facilities.
 As the New Yorker puts it, “If you want to predict how many infections a given area will have, you can start by asking a series of questions: How many nursing homes are there?
 How understaffed are they?”

 There is a wealth of evidence that inadequate staffing levels — tasking an ICU nurse with caring for four or five patients rather than one or two, for example — lead to worse patient outcomes, and higher turnover among nurses.